Yasso 800s Guide: How To + Marathon Time Predictor

 So you can consider your Yasso 800 timings to be a ‘rough guide’ of your marathon finishing time, rather than a clear indicator.

-Are Yasso 800’s a Good Marathon Training Workout?
+Are Yasso 800s a Good Workout For Marathon Training?

 In reality, Yasso 800s are not a great marathon-specific workout.

-When designing a workout for a specific race, two things should be taken into consideration: the length of the race and the pace that will be run
+When designing a workout for a specific race, two things should be considered: the length of the race and the pace that will be run.

 Most workouts should be focused on helping the runner prepare for one or both of these variables.